hhlohwv/hhlohwv/README.md

 # Introduction

-PhD Student in Materials Science and Engineering at West Virginia University.
-Currently researching properties and application of carbon nanomaterials.
+PhD Graduate Research Assistant in Materials Science and Engineering at West Virginia University.

-Can be reached through haloh@mix.wvu.edu 📫
+🌱 I’m currently focused on self-learning the following topics:
+  - deep learning through the FastAI's course "Practical Deep Learning for Coders"

+📫 haloh@mix.wvu.edu

 <!--
 **hhlohwv/hhlohwv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.